awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 Advanced Queries for AWS Config supports a subset of these resource types\.
 For a list of those supported resource types, see [Support Resource Types for Advanced Queries](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types)\.

 **Note**
 Periodic rules can run on resources that AWS Config recording does not support and can be run without the configuration recorder being enabled\.
 Periodic rules do not depend on configuration items\.
 For more information on the difference between change–triggered rules and periodic rules, see [Specifying Triggers for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html)\.
+When AWS Config onboards new resource types, the default resources for the new resource types will be discovered during the account baselining process\.
+If you have the configuration recorder set up to record all supported resource types, you may receive notifications for default resources while a new resource type is in the process of onboarding\.
+The public documentation will be updated once the onboarding process is complete\.

 ## Amazon API Gateway<a name="amazonapigateway"></a>